Naindeep-Singh/C-games/README.md

 ### How to Play

-To play Connect 4, follow these steps:
+To play any game, follow these steps:

 1. Compile the `<game>.c` file using a C compiler.
    ```bash